Enjoy FREE Fishing Weekend in Kentucky! June 6 – 7, 2026- No fishing license is required in the state for all ages.

 Campbell County: Youth Fishing Derby, Alexandria Community Park, 3965 Alexandria Dr., Alexandria, Ky.
 Fishing from 10 a.m. – noon (Eastern).
 For kids 14 and younger.
 Free lunch and free t-shirt while supplies last.
 Prizes.
 Kids should bring their own fishing equipment and bait.

 Kenton County: Kid’s Fishing Derby, Middleton-Mills Park, 3415 Mills Rd., Covington.
 For kids of all ages, from 9 a.m. – noon (Eastern).
-Participants encouraged to bring their own fishing equipment, limited amount of loaner equipment available courtesy the Northern Kentucky Fly Fishers.
+Fishing gear and bait available.
 Prizes awarded throughout the event.
-Lunch available for purchase from Northern Kentucky Baseball.
-Presented by Kenton County Parks and Recreation.
+Concessions available for purchase.
+Presented by Kenton County Parks and Recreation in partnership with Northern Kentucky Fly Fishers, Sportsman’s Warehouse and Schack’s Yaks’ Bait Shack.

 McCreary County: Barren Fork Horse Camp, located behind Stearns Ranger Station, 3320 U.S. 27 North, Whitley City.
 Registration begins at 7 a.m.
 (Eastern) with fishing from 8 a.m. – 11 a.m.
 For ages 5-15.
 Prizes and free hot dog lunch.
 An adult must accompany children.
 Participants must bring their own fishing poles, bait and equipment.
 Call (606) 376-5323 for more information.

 Menifee County: Kids Fishing Event, East Fork Indian Creek, Red River Gorge area.
 Fishing in the creek from 9 a.m.
 (Eastern) until noon for kids 5-15.
 Register onsite from 8 a.m.to 10 a.m.
 Children must be accompanied by an adult; one pole per child.
 Drawing for registered participants at end of event.
 Adults may fish after the event.
 From Slade, take Campton Road north to Nada Tunnel Road.
 Take Nada Tunnel Road to N Fork Road.
 Take a left on to N Fork Road and follow the Red River to Indian Creek Road.
-Turn right onto Indian Creek Road to Pebble Beach Trailhead parking area.
+Turn right onto Indian Creek Road, continue for half a mile to the Derby Field parking area on the left.
 Contact the Cumberland Ranger District at 606-784-6428 for more information.

 Montgomery County: Smith Family Fishing in the Park, Easy Walker Park Lake, 1395 Osborne Road, Mt Sterling.
 Registration begins at 8 a.m.
 (Eastern).
 First cast begins at 9 a.m.
 For kids ages 15 and under.
 Kids must cast and reel themselves.
 Bring your own pole.
+Limited bait available, bringing your own suggested.
 Prizes for biggest fish, smallest fish and most weight.
 No catfish will be weighed.